Prescott Bush

-Born in Columbus, Ohio, Bush graduated from Yale College and served as an artillery officer during World War I. After the war, he worked for several companies, becoming a minor partner of the A. Harriman & Co. investment bank in 1931.
+Born in Columbus, Ohio, Bush graduated from Yale College and served as an artillery officer during World War I. After the war, he worked for several companies, becoming a minor partner of the Brown Brothers Harriman & Co. investment bank in 1931.
 He served in several high-ranking United States Golf Association offices, including president of that organization.
 Bush settled in Connecticut in 1925.

 Bush won election to the Senate in a 1952 special election, narrowly defeating Democratic nominee Abraham Ribicoff.
 In the Senate, Bush staunchly supported President Dwight D. Eisenhower and helped enact legislation to create the Interstate Highway System.
 Bush won re-election in 1956 but declined to seek re-election in 1962, retiring from the Senate the following year.

 Early life

-Bush was born in Columbus, Ohio, to Samuel Prescott Bush and Flora Sheldon Bush.
-Samuel Bush was a railroad middle manager, then a steel company president and, during World War I, also a federal government official in charge of coordination of and assistance to major weapons contractors.
+Prescott Bush was born in Columbus, Ohio, on May 15, 1895 to Samuel Prescott Bush and Flora Sheldon Bush.
+Samuel Bush was a railroad middle manager, then a steel company president and, during World War I, a federal government official in charge of coordination of and assistance to major weapons contractors.

-Bush attended St. George's School in Middletown, Rhode Island, from 1908–1913.
+Bush attended St. George's School in Middletown, Rhode Island, from 1908 to 1913.
 In 1913, he enrolled at Yale College, where his paternal grandfather, Rev. James Smith Bush (class of 1844), and his maternal uncle Robert E. Sheldon Jr. (class of 1904) had matriculated.
 Three subsequent generations of the Bush family have been Yale alumni.

 Prescott Bush was admitted to the Zeta Psi fraternity and Skull and Bones secret society.
 George H. W. Bush was also a member of the society, as is his son, George W. Bush.
 George H. W. Bush and George Bush were, however, not members of Zeta Psi, and were members, instead, of the Delta Kappa Epsilon fraternity.
 According to Skull and Bones lore, Prescott Bush was among a group of Bonesmen who dug up and removed the skull of Geronimo from his grave at Fort Sill, Oklahoma, in 1918.
 According to historian David L. Miller, the Bonesmen probably dug up somebody at Fort Sill, but not Geronimo.